dfinity/interface-spec/spec/index.md

 -   The canister may export functions with name `canister_composite_query <name>` and type `() -> ()`.

--   The canister table may contain functions of type `(env : i32) -> ()` which may be used as callbacks for inter-canister calls and composite query methods.
+-   The canister table may contain functions of type `(env : I) -> ()` which may be used as callbacks for inter-canister calls and composite query methods.
+    The value of `I ∈ {i32, i64}` specifying whether the imported functions have 32-bit or 64-bit pointers is derived from the bit-width of the declared memory defaulting to `I = i32` if the canister declares no memory.

 If the execution of any of these entry points traps for any reason, then all changes to the WebAssembly state, as well as the effect of any externally visible system call (like `ic0.msg_reply`, `ic0.msg_reject`, `ic0.call_perform`), are discarded.
 For upgrades, this transactional behavior applies to the `canister_pre_upgrade`/`canister_post_upgrade` sequence as a whole.